0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 # Python's Risky Subprocess Module & Leveraging CMDi In A Pentesting Tool
 _____________________________________________________________________

-I'd never thought I would have enjoyed reading other individuals source code as much as I do now.
+I would have never have thought that I would have enjoyed reading other individuals source code as much as I do now.
 There's just something so gratifying about it.
 Dissecting someone's application, script or program looking for a flaw to leverage or a lapse in logic that can be manipulated is exhilarating.

 Reading source code from other individuals can give you an insight into a lot of things like some of the below items:
   * New syntax and syntactical methods that you never knew existed in a language